ming71/toolbox/README.md

 ## other tools
 * **data_partition**
-Helpful of partition of dataset.
+Helpful of partition for dataset.

 * **img_format_trans**
 A simple tool for conversion of image format.